Supreme Court allows Delhi government to resume construction work of hospitals

 The court was hearing a plea seeking emergency steps to control worsening air pollution situation in Delhi and the National Capital.

-The Supreme Court on Friday allowed the Delhi government to continue with construction work on hospitals, Live Law reported.
+The Supreme Court on Friday allowed the Delhi government to resume construction work of hospitals, Live Law reported.
+The court was hearing a petition seeking emergency steps to control the worsening air pollution situation in Delhi and adjoining areas.

-The court had on November 25 re-imposed the ban on construction activities in Delhi and the National Capital Region in view of air pollution.
-The ban had been lifted by the Commission for Air Quality Management from November 22 as the pollution levels in the region had slightly reduced.
+On November 25, the court had re-imposed the ban on construction activities in Delhi and the National Capital Region in view of air pollution.
+The Commission for Air Quality Management had lifted the ban on November 22 as the pollution levels in the region had slightly reduced.

-At Friday’s hearing, the court, however, said that the permission was subject to the directions of the Commission for Air Quality Management in the National Capital Region.
+At Friday’s hearing, the court, however, said that the permission to carry on construction of hopsitals was subject to the directions of the Commission for Air Quality Management in the National Capital Region.

 The matter will be heard next on December 10.